Explores the vocabulary used in the war on terror and how it reflects the indecision of the executive branch on what to call terrorism suspects.

 Brief of Amicus Curiae Fred Korematsu who challenged the constitutionality of Japanese internment.

 Explores the role of judges during war and the balancing of the risk of government overreach against the risk of enforcing certain constitutional rights.

-Compares Japanese Internment with post 9/11 programs targetting Muslims such as the Absconder Apprehension Initiative and explores its constiutionality.
+Compares Japanese Internment with post 9/11 programs targeting Muslims such as the Absconder Apprehension Initiative and explores its constitutionality.

 Reviews pre and post 9/11 terrorism legislation and tensions between the three branches of government in grappling with threats to national security.

 Other Issues in this Volume

 - From Day One: Who's in Control as Problem Solving and Client-Centered Sentencing Take Center Stage